 While many Americans are burdened by student loan debt, avoidance is a common thread.

-The knowledge shared in this article should empower you to dig deeper into your finances, protectively communicate with lenders, and make an informed choice based on your unique needs.
+The knowledge shared in this article should empower you to dig deeper into your finances, choose a reputable lender, and make an informed choice based on your unique needs.